(EDIT: This article was updated on January 1st 2015)

 No annual fee.
 Issuer: Amex.
 Spend £1,000 in 3 months to trigger bonus.
 You cannot hold both this card and the BA Premium Plus Amex at the same time.

-10,000 IHG Rewards Club points convert into 2,000 Avios.
+30,000 IHG Rewards Club points convert into 6,000 Avios.
 No annual fee.
+This is a special offer which runs until March 31st.
 Issuer: Barclaycard.
 Bonus is triggered with your first purchase.

 No fee.
 Issuer: Tesco Bank.
 There is no sign up bonus.
 However, once you have applied, you can claim 1,000 Clubcard points (2,400 Avios when converted) by sending in a ‘refer a friend’ form to say that you were recommended by someone.
 Email me at raffles [at] headforpoints.co.uk for a referral form.
 If you have recently got the Tesco card you can still retrospectively claim 1,000 Clubcard points for being referred.